Fox Spirit Matchmaker: Animated plot

 This chapter mainly tells the story of Yan Ruyu(颜如玉) and Lv Jiewen(律笺文).
-Yan was Tushan Rongrong's only one student.
-She taught him how to transfiguration by changing face.
-Yan learned it very fast and soon left her.
+Yan was Tushan Rongrong's only student.
+She taught him how to transfigure by changing his face.
+Yan learned it quickly and soon left her.
 He was a bad guy when he came to humans' life.
-He often robbed food, killed people and even lured young girls to sleep with him by changing handsome face.
-People hated him very much.
-Soon a new captor officer Lv came and she wanted to catch him.
+He often robbed food, killed people and even lured young girls to sleep with him by changing his handsome face.
+Soon a new captor officer, Lv, came.
+Lv wanted to catch him.
 Yan liked to find girls but he don't know why he was appealed deeply.
 Yan found himself that whatever he did, Lv always respond to catch him.
 He was sad and asked his master Rongrong about it.
 Rongrong had guessed that he fell in love with a girl, so he told him his mistakes he made and some basis among humans.
 He was determined to change himself.
 After that, some bad spirits escaped from Huntiandian Prison(混天典狱, a prison built by Yiqi Taoist League).
 Lv and other captors had task to catch them.
 When they met difficulty, Yan came to help them.
 Although he helped them, Lv still insisted on catching him just for he was a criminal.
 When Yan was sent to Huntiandian Prison, Lv came, asked him some questions and left.
 However, Yan was surprised that his magic item was shining light.
 He realized her meaning immediately.
 The answer he replied was a sentence for promise of love continuation.
 He was so happy to know that Lv loved him.
 But black fox spirits found him and told that humans' life was short and if he willed and believed them, Lv could forget her pain.
 Soon Yan escaped but didn't know what to do next.
 He could only remember something but not clearly.
 He sat at the top of a snow mountain, seeing Lv built house, married, became old and died.